vpalmisano/webrtcperf/docs/config.md

 *Default*: `""`

 ## customUrlHandler
 This argument specifies the file path for the custom page URL handler that will be exported by default.
-The custom page URL handler allows you to define custom URLs that can be used to open your application, and provides the following variables for customization: `$p`: the process pid, `$s`: the session index, `$S`: the total sessions, `$t`: the tab index, `$T`: the total tabs per session, `$i`: the tab absolute index.
+The custom page URL handler allows you to define custom URLs that can be used to open your application.
+The handler function will be called with the following variables: - sessions: the total number of sessions; - tabsPerSession: the total number of tabs per session; - id: the session global index (0-indexed); - index: the tab global index (0-indexed); - tabIndex: the tab index in the current session (0-indexed); - pid: the process pid; - env: the environment variables object; - params: the script parameters object.
 You can use these variables to create custom URL schemes that suit your application's needs.

 *Type*: `string`